skramm/spaghetti/docs/spaghetti_manual.md

 	fsm.assignCallback( st_Unlocked, cb_func, false );
 ```

-Alternatively (and that is useful if you have a lot of states), you can provide the callback function for all the states, and separately set the argument value:
+Alternatively (and that is useful if you have a lot of states), you can provide a common callback function for all the states, and separately set the argument value:

 ```C++
 	fsm.assignCallback( cb_func );